revoconner/Facial-Recognition-Photo-Organiser/README.md

 ## Version Information

-Current Version: 0.1.0 (Beta)
+Current Version: 0.2.1 (Beta)

-This is the first release and is in beta testing.
+This is the second release and is in beta testing.
 While there may be bugs, none of them will delete or modify your original photos.
 The app does not edit photos on disk directly.

 ## Getting Help